Disclosure: This article may contain affiliate links or Ads from our trusted marketing partners.

 - Expanded fireworks schedules throughout Central Florida

-In our next article we’ll take a look at other 4th of July celebrations throughout Central Florida.
+In our next article we’ll take a look at additional 4th of July celebrations happening throughout Central Florida.
 In the meantime, you can browse our full-length review of Lake Eola here.

 Lake Eola Postcards